Accessibility Patterns Overview

 Accessibility can seem complicated, but you can make accessible web apps with semantic markup and 18 principle patterns.
-These patterns form the basis of the Lightning Design System Components.
+These patterns form the basis of the Lightning Design System Components and are a companion to the accessibility documentation available on each component page.

 - Alert Dialog